pitfail/pitfail-reports/report1/report1.rst

 =============  ===================================================  =======
 Player         Purchases a security.
 UC-1 Player         Sells a held security.
-UC-2 Player         Joins a leage                                         UC-3 WebPlayer      Queries the value of his or her portfolio.
+UC-2 Player         Joins a league                                         UC-3 WebPlayer      Queries the value of his or her portfolio.
 UC-4 WebPlayer      Examines details of a particular asset.
 UC-5 WebPlayer      Checks league statistics.
 UC-6